Popular Subject Areas

 Recommended U.S. Quarter Units

-- Students must enroll in 270 - 390 contact hours per semester.
+Students must enroll in 90 contact hours during their five-week summer program.
 This program is open to students at the beginning, intermediate and advanced Spanish proficiency level.

 Language Placement and Recommendation

 Enrollment in Spanish courses is determined by the results of a language placement exam administered by the Pontificia Universidad Católica de Valparaíso.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you've already completed at your home university.
 We strongly suggest that students who are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.

 It is recommended that students who have not completed one semester/quarter of college-level Spanish or the equivalent elect to take a language course through this program.

 The transcript from the Pontificia Universidad Católica de Valparaíso will reflect contact hours for each course listed below.
 Please be in touch with your home university regarding credit transfer for this program.

 ISA does not recommend that students sign up for online courses through their host university.
 If enrolling in an online course is necessary for you to meet your degree requirements, you may only enroll in one online class.
 It is your responsibility to confirm with your home university that you will receive credit for online courses taken through your host university.

 select allclear all

 - Courses and course hours of instruction are subject to change.

 ISA is here to support you when it comes to navigating identity questions related to traveling abroad, providing resources and information for your accessibility needs, and identifying funding for your program abroad.